adzialocha/meshpit/README.md

 meshpit can be combined with any other software which sends and receives UDP packets and enables it to be part of a p2p network with local-first and eventual consistency guarantees.

+## Installation

+Check out the [Releases](https://github.com/adzialocha/meshpit/releases/) section where we publish binaries for Linux, RaspberryPi, MacOS and Windows or read [how you can compile](#development) `meshpit` yourself.

 ## Usage

 ```